Far East | ATLAS of Plucked Instruments |

 years; it is still the most popular plucked instrument.
 See under for

-another type of pipa.
+other types of pipa.
 The name comes from the finger movement

-: pi (= play forward) and pa (= play backward).
-The peghead is sickle-shaped and ends in a curl to the front, with a special Chinese type decoration of different woods.
-The 4 long grooved friction pegs (ending with slices of different woods) are on both sides of the open peghead.
-The 4 silk strings are fixed to a nicely shaped bamboo bridge, glued to the front.
 There is no soundhole, except one tiny hole under the bridge.
-Tuning is A d e a.
 The pipa used to be played with bare fingers, although since the original silk string are replaced by steel strings (for more volume) it is played with nail picks, taped to the thumb and all fingers, or with a plectrum.
 It is usually played in an upright position with the body resting on the left thigh.
 The picking direction is opposite that of guitar-playing : the fingers flick out and the thumb pulls up (nail first).
 Often a mandoline-like tremelo is used, by playing "rolls" with alternating fingers.
 The music is (for centuries) written in special tablature,

 indicating string, fret position, finger, direction, volume, etc. The